-With the mounting frustration over US taxes and FATCA, it isn’t hard to understand why many US expats are considering renouncing their US citizenship.
+With the mounting frustration over US taxes and FATCA, it isn’t hard to understand why many US expats are considering renouncing US citizenship.
 And while it may be surprising to some, the US doesn’t ‘punish’ you for renouncing and revoke the privileges you earned during your time as a citizen.
 You can renounce your citizenship, avoid (most) future US taxes and still receive the income/benefits from the US from which you are entitled.

-Renounce Citizenship and Retirement
+Benefits of Renouncing US Citizenship and Retirement

 1. Non-covered expatriates have no immediate US tax liability.